Volunteer opportunities at Darebin

 Apply to volunteer

-FUSE, is Darebin's contemporary, multi-arts festival.
-Every Autumn and Spring, FUSE provides a platform for local artists and performers to transform our amazing city into a dynamic hub of creativity.
-The FUSE team are looking to engage friendly, enthusiastic, diverse volunteers in their events.
+FUSE is Darebin's contemporary, multi-arts festival.
+The FUSE team are looking to engage friendly, enthusiastic, diverse volunteers to assist with event day set-up, wayfinding and roving and providing general assistance to attendees, artists and staff.
 Volunteers are integral to these events, providing support, information and the visible face of the community.

-Applications are currently closed but stay tuned for the next FUSE event.
+Applications are currently closed.
+Keep an eye out for the next FUSE event.

 For more information see the FUSE Darebin website.